 🌈 The Heart of Hotwells 🌈

-Trinity is on a mission to rescue Jacobs Wells Baths, Bristol, and transform it into a dynamic space for youth, arts, community, and learning.
+Trinity is on a mission to rescue Jacobs Wells, Bristol, and transform it into a dynamic space for youth, arts, community, and learning.

-This is our last chance to ensure this space has a vibrant future - we hope you will join us on this journey.
+This is our last chance to ensure this space has a vibrant future - we hope you will join us on this journey by donating today.

 💪 The Challenge 💪

-Since then, the building has fallen into critical disrepair and, with Bristol City Council facing financial pressures, Jacobs Wells Baths faced an uncertain future.
+Since then, the building has fallen into critical disrepair and, with Bristol City Council facing financial pressures, Jacobs Wells had an uncertain future.

 ⏰ Why Now ⏰